MainTitleHeader

 • When there are unsafe conditions on the roadway, including fixed or moving objects, parked or moving vehicles, pedestrians, animals, or surface hazards that prevents the person from safely riding next to the curb or edge of the roadway.

-• Adequate space and special attention must be given to cyclists, as bicycles do not have the same safety features that as a car offers such as a metal frame around the user, airbags, and seatbelts.
-Any collision involving a cyclist and motor vehicle will likely result in serious injury to the cyclist.
+Adequate space and special attention must be given to cyclists.
+Bicycles do not have the same safety features that vehicles have, such as a metal frame around the user, airbags, and seatbelts.
+Therefore, any collision involving a cyclist and motor vehicle will likely result in serious injury to the cyclist.

-• Cyclists may have to swerve to avoid obstacles in the roadway including: a car door suddenly opening, glass, storm grates, potholes, and other hazards on the road and should be given plenty of room.
+• Since cyclists may have to swerve to avoid obstacles in the roadway such as car doors suddenly opening, glass, storm grates, potholes, and other hazards, they should be given plenty of room.

-• Automobile drivers should ensure that it is safe before attempting to pass a cyclist.
+• Automobile drivers should first ensure it is safe and clear before attempting to pass a cyclist.
 Do not attempt to pass a cyclist unless you are able to provide at least three feet of space between your vehicle and the cyclist during the overtake.

 • Violators may face a fine up to $200.

-• Stopping or parking in a bike lane forces cyclists to make an unnecessary and often dangerous merge into the vehicular travel lane to pass.
+• Stopping or parking in a bike lane forces cyclists to make unnecessary and often dangerous merges into the travel lanes to pass.

 Title